Typhoon Oscar

-Super Typhoon Oscar was a powerful typhoon that affected Japan and killed 8 people and left many other people missing.
-The seventeenth tropical cyclone and second super typhoon of the moderately active 1995 Pacific typhoon season, It formed as a tropical depression a few hundred miles east-northeast of Guam.
-The tropical depression strengthened to a tropical storm, giving it the name Oscar.
+Typhoon Oscar was a powerful typhoon that brushed Japan before recurving to its east.
+The seventeenth tropical cyclone and second super typhoon of the moderately active 1995 Pacific typhoon season, Oscar formed as a tropical depression a few hundred miles east-northeast of Guam.
+The tropical depression then strengthened into a tropical storm, and was given the name Oscar.
 It then reached typhoon status on September 14, becoming a super typhoon later that same day.
 Oscar recurved northeastwards two days later, skirted past Honshū on 17 September and became extratropical on 18 September.

 Oscar affected Tokyo, where numerous buildings sustained severe damage from high winds and several major highways were shut down.
 At least 20 people were injured by flying debris in Japan.
 One person was killed in a landslide and another drowned in a flood.
 Seven more people were killed by Typhoon Oscar throughout the country.
 Three other people were also listed as missing due to the storm.
 Although it never made landfall, losses from the storm throughout Japan still amounted to 612.3 million yen (US$6.7 million).